 General Booth's death in 1912 was a great loss to The Salvation Army.
 However, he had laid a firm foundation' even his death could not deter the ministry's onward march.
 His eldest son, Bramwell Booth, succeeded him.

 Edward J. Higgins served as the first elected general, beginning in 1929.
 The first female general was Booth's daughter, the dynamic Evangeline Booth, serving from 1934 to 1939.
 The Army's fifth general was George Carpenter, succeeded in 1946 by Albert Orsborn.
 General Wilfred Kitching was elected in 1954, succeeded by Frederick Coutts in 1963.
 Erik Wickberg followed in 1969; Clarence Wiseman in 1974; Arnold Brown in 1977; Jarl Wahlstrom in 1981; and Eva Burrows, the second female general, in 1986.
-General Bramwell Tillsley was elected in 1993 and was succeeded by General Paul Rader in 1994, followed by General John Gowans in 1999, General John Larsson in 2002, and General Shaw Clifton in 2006.
+General Bramwell Tillsley was elected in 1993 and was succeeded by General Paul Rader in 1994, followed by General John Gowans in 1999, General John Larsson in 2002, General Shaw Clifton in 2006, General Linda Bond in 2011, and General André Cox in 2013.

 Learn more about The Salvation Army founders and other important figures.